sara-service/DSpace-Setup/README.md

 ### Troubleshooting SWORDv2

-SWORD Servicedocument does not work with certain combinations of
+SWORD Servicedocument does not work with most combinations of
 * Java SE
 * Java JDK
 * TomCat
 * DSpace

 Java 1.7 + JDK7 + TomCat7 is okay, but Tomcat8 DOES NOT WORK!
-Java 1.8 + JDK8 + TomCat9 is okay [TODO VERIFY]
+I have not found any other version combination working reliably yet :(